rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 - Exposing a status change to a product caused by user selection
 - providing error or warnings on the status of items in the users cart
 - Providing confirmation when updating and removing items that provides navigation or other actions
-- Notifying users of a potential problem, outside of a form, that may require their attention

 ### Don't Use When
 - The notification is an update to existing inline copy (see [Update and Loading Notifications](../update-and-loading-notifications/))
 - The notification relates to an actionable element in a busy state (see [Update and Loading Notifications](../update-and-loading-notifications/))
 - As confirmation that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications))
 - providing contextual information on the page processes (see [Transient Status Notifications](#transient-status-notifications))
+- Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](validation/#validation-notifications))
+- The content added to the page is critical and needs immediate attention (see [alert](../alerts))
+- Page usage should be blocked until the user takes an action within the message or exits (see [alert-dialog](alerts/#alert-dialog)
 - User interaction is required or content is critical to the user flow(see [modal](../../components/modal/))
 - The message contains a rich UI experience(see [modal](../../components/modal/))
-- The content added to the page is critical and needs immediate attention (see [alert](../alerts))
-- Page usage should be blocked until the user takes an action within the message or exits (see [alert](../alerts))
 - The User makes a selection that does not change or add content to the page

 ### Anatomy of a Persistent Status notifications